Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Best VR Wi-Fi Routers: The AmpliFi Alien has a sleek touch screen and a bright status light ring.

-The AmpliFi Alien is a bit weird.
-In a good way.
-The design makes it somewhat of a router for VR since it's a bit out of this world.
+The AmpliFi Alien is a bit weird but in a good way.
+Its design makes it somewhat of a router for VR since it's out of this world.
 It's not a gaming router, so it's best for those using virtual desktop apps.
+This one is also a tri-band router, and you can get two to form an Alien mesh system.
+Just make sure you use a wired backhaul.

 Ubiquiti AmpliFi Alien's Rating